-- It is recommended to carefully wash the filaments immediately after use, avoiding stretching or crushing the filament in the process. - A liquid soap solution in warm water can be used, optionally with 4% chlorhexidine, but avoiding other additives, especially iodine and its compounds (PVP, iodophor, etc). - Then wipe with 70% ethyl alcohol and allow the filament to dry. - It is not recommended to use isopropyl alcohol, as nylon is reported to have a relatively low resistance to this liquid. - The filaments should not be left to soak because the absorption of water or alcohol may cause temporary changes in the elasticity of the nylon. - The set is not designed to withstand high temperature sterilization processes. - Under ideal conditions the esthesiometer can maintain its accuracy for many years, but after a period of 18 months of use, it is recommended to replace the instrument to avoid changes in the calibration, which may occur with time as a result of the accumulation of small chemical and physical effects. - Any filament presenting sign of damage (wrinkles, bends, cracks, etc.) must be replaced.
-The kit already includes reserve filaments of each size and replacement units can also be purchased at SORRI.
+- It is recommended to carefully wash the filaments immediately after use, avoiding any tendency to stretch, crush, or twist the filament in the process. - A liquid soap solution in warm water can be used, optionally with 4% chlorhexidine, but avoiding other additives, especially iodine and its compounds (PVP, iodophor, etc). - Then wipe gently with 70% ethyl alcohol as disinfectant, and allow the filament to dry completely. - The filaments should not be left to soak because the absorption of water or alcohol may cause temporary changes in the elasticity of the nylon. - The set is not designed to withstand high temperature or chemical sterilization processes. - Under ideal conditions the aesthesiometer can maintain its accuracy for many years, but after a period of 18 months of use, replace the instrument to avoid risks associated with alterations in the calibration, which may occur with time.

+• Any filament presenting sign of damage (wrinkles, bends, cracks, loose mounting, etc.) must be replaced.
+The kit already includes reserve filaments of each size and replacement units can also be purchased through your distributor.